CoreyCain-Xubuntu/Telma-sTinyTales/README.md

 This is the first website I made.
-It has form validation, an integrated map using an API, along with some other basic features.
+It has form validation, an integrated map using an API, along with some other basic features like a clickable image gallery that makes the image appear to be on Polaroid film.